What Does RISC and CISC Mean in 2020?

 These chips are what we call Apple Silicon.
 They use the ARM ISA, like many other mobile phones and tablets.
 Even gaming consoles such as Nintendo and the worlds current fastest super computer uses the ARM ISA.

 This means that most current programs on the Apple Macs will not run out of the box on the new Apple Silicon based Macs.
 Current programs are made up of x86 instructions.
 To solve this programs have to be recompiled for the new ISA.
-And Apple has an ace up their sleeve with Rosetta 2, which is a program that will translate x86 instructions to ARM instructions before it is run.
+And Apple has an ace up their sleeve with Rosetta 2, which is a program that will translate the x86 instructions of a program to ARM instructions and store the result.
+Later the translated program can be run.

 Why Change to an Entirely Different ISA?